cvlab-kaist/MaskingDepth/README.md

 [[Project Page]](https://ku-cvlab.github.io/MaskingDepth/ "Project Page") [[Paper]](https://arxiv.org/abs/2212.10806)

-This code is the implementation of the paper <a href="https://arxiv.org/abs/2212.10806">Semi-Supervised Learning of Monocular Depth Estimation via Consistency Regularization with K-way Disjoint Masking</a> by Baek et al.
+This code is the implementation of the paper <a href="https://arxiv.org/abs/2212.10806">MaskingDepth: Masked Consistency Regularization for Semi-supervised Monocular Depth Estimation</a> by Baek et al.

 ![image](https://ku-cvlab.github.io/MaskingDepth/resources/overview.png)

-Semi-supervised learning (SSL) has been successful in using both labeled and unlabeled data to improve performance.
-Depth maps, which are used to estimate the distance of objects in a scene, are more expensive to obtain and refine compared to other types of annotations such as image class labels and segmentation labels.
-Therefore, SSL techniques may be useful for monocular depth estimation, which involves using a single image to estimate depth.
-However there has not yet been an attempt to apply SSL approaches for monocular depth estimation.
-Following the successful achievements we first introduce consistency regularization between two differently augmented views from the same image to train the monocular depth estimation network.
+We propose MaskingDepth, a novel semi-supervised learning framework for monocular depth estimation to mitigate the reliance on large ground-truth depth quantities.
+MaskingDepth is designed to enforce consistency between the strongly-augmented unlabeled data and the pseudo-labels derived from weakly-augmented unlabeled data, which enables learning depth without supervision.
+In this framework, a novel data augmentation is proposed to take the advantage of a naive masking strategy as an augmentation, while avoiding its scale ambiguity problem between depths from weakly- and strongly-augmented branches and risk of missing small-scale instances.
+To only retain high-confident depth predictions from the weakly-augmented branch as pseudo-labels, we also present an uncertainty estimation technique, which is used to define robust consistency regularization.
+Experiments on KITTI and NYU-Depth-v2 datasets demonstrate the effectiveness of each component, its robustness to the use of fewer depth-annotated images, and superior performance compared to other state-of-the-art semi-supervised methods for monocular depth estimation.

 ## Environment
 * [NGC pytorch 20.11-py3](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags) (Docker container)